Lee and Morgans leave Palace after Hodgson arrival

 SAMMY LEE, Ryland Morgans and Orlando Trustfull have left Crystal Palace following the arrival of Roy Hodgson as manager.

-Lee was appointed Sam Allardyce's assistant in January and retained when Frank de Boer succeeded the former England boss in in the summer.
+Lee was appointed Sam Allardyce's assistant in January and retained when Frank de Boer succeeded the former England boss in the summer.

 Morgans, the former Liverpool Head of Fitness and Science, also joined in January as Head of Performance under Allardyce.
 He holds the same role with the Welsh national team.